Matthew L. Tuccillo

 CONTACT

 Matt serves as the Firm’s lead litigator on high-stakes securities class action litigation in courts nationwide.
-He closely advises his institutional clients, which are regularly appointed to serve as lead plaintiffs overseeing such lawsuits.
-His current caseload includes multiple lawsuits headed by his clients with class-wide damages of $500 million - $1 billion+.
+He closely advises his institutional clients, which are regularly appointed to serve as lead plaintiffs overseeing such lawsuits, which often have class-wide damages of $500 million - $1 billion+.
 Matt’s representative cases include:

-• In In re Emergent Biosolutions, Inc. Securities Litigation, No. 8:21-cv-00955-PWG (D. Md.), arising from a company’s COVID-19 vaccine manufacturing failures, one of Matt’s foreign pension fund clients is court-appointed co-lead plaintiff with a second Pomerantz client.
-Matt secured partial denial of the motion to dismiss a robust amended complaint, based on confidential sources and extensive U.S. government documents, in September 2023.
-The court certified the class in June 2024, and the lawsuit is proceeding through discovery.
+• In In re Emergent Biosolutions, Inc. Securities Litigation, No. 8:21-cv-00955-PWG (D. Md.), arising from a company’s COVID-19 vaccine manufacturing failures, two Pomerantz clients, including one of Matt’s foreign pension fund clients, are court-appointed co-lead plaintiffs.
+After investigating and preparing a robust amended complaint, Matt succeeded in overcoming Defendants’ motion to dismiss in September 2023, in securing class certification in June 2024, and in leading the case efficiently through discovery.
+Matt secured a $40 million class-wide settlement following a mediation and months of ensuing negotiations.
+The court granted preliminary approval in October 2024.

 • In Edwards v.
 McDermott Int’l, Inc., No. 4:18-cv-4330-AB (S.D.
 Tex.), Matt successfully opposed a motion to dismiss a class action lawsuit, led by one of his foreign pension fund clients, alleging a years-long, multi-prong fraud by an engineering and construction company that did a risky merger, delayed massive write-downs, and declared bankruptcy.
-Matt led the case through discovery, securing court orders that required defendants to review for production 1.25 million+ documents identified via plaintiff-authored search terms on plaintiff-selected custodians.
-Recent efforts have focused on class certification litigation and expert work.
+Matt led the case through discovery, securing court orders that required defendants to review for production 1.25 million+ documents identified via plaintiff-authored search terms on plaintiff-selected custodians, as a prelude to production of 450,000+ defense and third party documents and 40 party and non-party fact depositions.
+Matt secured an order partially certifying the class in June 2024, which both sides cross-appealed to the Fifth Circuit.

 • In In re Miniso Group Holding Limited Securities Litigation, No. CV-22-5815 (MR Wx) (S.D.N.Y.), one of Matt’s foreign pension fund clients is lead plaintiff overseeing class action claims arising from a China-based retail company’s U.S. IPO.
-A further amended complaint will be filed after the court resolves all briefing concerning the amended complaint.
+A further amended complaint will be filed after the court resolves a pending reconsideration motion regarding its dismissal rulings.

 • In Chun v.
 Fluor Corp., et al., No. 3:18-cv-01338-S (N.D.
 Tex.), with two of his U.S. municipal pension fund clients serving as co-lead plaintiffs, Matt served as co-lead counsel in hard-fought litigation concerning underperforming, large-scale, fixed-bid projects through two motions to dismiss.
 A months-long mediation and negotiation process resulted in a court-approved $33 million settlement, which was a 37.5% recovery of the upheld claim value.